-During the time prior to the hearing, a statement will be placed on the transcript of the accused stating that an Honor Council case is pending.
+During the time prior to the hearing, a notation will be placed on the transcript of the accused stating that an Honor Council case is pending.
 A letter will also be sent to the University registrar and to the registrar of the school in which the accused was enrolled indicating that an Honor Council case is pending.
-If the accused attempts to register before the case is heard, the registrar will notify the president of the Honor Council.
-The case must be resolved before the accused may register.
+If the accused attempts to reenroll before the case is heard, the registrar will notify the president of the Honor Council.
+The case must be resolved before the accused may re-enroll.

 If a case cannot be heard before the end of the grading period, the instructor will submit a grade of "I" until the Honor Council can act on the matter.
+A notation will be placed on the transcript of the accused stating that an Honor Council case is pending.

-Discretion and Disqualification of Council Members
+Confidentiality and Disqualification of Council Members

-- 1. During the investigation and throughout the entire course of the Honor Council's proceedings, Honor Council members must express no opinion concerning the offense to witnesses, the accused, or members of the community at large. - 2.
-Council members and investigators are not qualified to participate in cases where they may be subject to prejudice because of kinship, fraternity or sorority affiliation, or evidence of past prejudice. - 3.
+- 1. During the investigation and throughout the entire course of the Honor Council's proceedings, Honor Council members must express no opinion concerning the offense to witnesses, the accused, or members of the community at - 2.
+Council members and investigators may not participate in cases where their relationship with the accused, the accuser, or a material witness raises a reasonable inference of prejudice on their part.
+Examples of such relationships include close friendship, kinship, Greek, club or other organizational affiliation, or evidence of past prejudice. - 3.
 Council members are not allowed to serve as character witnesses in any cases.